Why Choose Cedars-Sinai Marina del Rey Hospital for GERD Treatment?

 - Hypnosis: This technique, also known as hypnotherapy, has been used to treat and alleviate the symptoms of GERD.
 According to people who tried this technique, some of the symptoms that have been alleviated by using hypnotherapy are pain in the abdominal area, bowel movement inconsistency, bloating, or even anxiety.

 - Herbal remedies: Some of the herbs that are considered beneficial when dealing with GERD are: chamomile, ginger, slippery elm, and marshmallow root.
 However, there is limited research regarding these plants and their efficiency, and even they can sometimes have negative side-effects, and thus, it is strongly recommended that you seek medical advice before trying any of them.

 - Baking soda: This common household substance is considered effective when trying to neutralize excessive stomach acid.
 In order to know what the recommended dosage is, ask for a doctor’s advice.

 Some of the most efficient preventive measures for GERD and its symptoms consist of certain changes in lifestyle, such as: quitting smoking, losing any extra weight, avoiding tight clothing, sleeping with your head elevated, and avoiding carbonated drinks.

 Another efficient way to prevent GERD is to seek medical advice when confronted with symptoms that might indicate the presence of this condition.
 The doctor can then prescribe medications that can prevent these symptoms from evolving into a severe condition.

 Are you suffering from gastroesophageal reflux disease?
-For any questions, information or guidance related to GERD treatment, get in touch with our specialty-trained, skilled gastroenterologists at Marina Del Rey Hospital.
+For any questions, information, or guidance related to GERD treatment, get in touch with our specialty-trained, skilled gastroenterologists at Cedars-Sinai Marina del Rey Hospital.